Iris (Romanian band): History

-On 5 October 2007, the band was honored by Romanian president Traian Băsescu for 30 years of contributions to Romanian culture.
+On 5 October 2007, the band was honored by the Romanian president Traian Băsescu for 30 years of contributions to Romanian culture.
 On the same day, the band performed in a live show in the front of over 15,000 fans.

 In 2009, frontman Cristian 'Cristi' Minculescu underwent a liver transplant.
 The costs of the surgery was partly covered by the Romanian Ministry of Health.
 The minister of health at the time, Ion Bazac, stated: "It is a sign of respect and gratitude for an artist who has delighted our souls".

 On 8 October 2009, the band performed in the first big concert after the liver transplant.
 On the occasion of this live performance, Integral Iris, a boxset comprising the band's entire discography, was released.

 On 22 June 2012 Iris held an anniversary concert in Piața Constituției, marking release os album "Iris 35".
 At spectacle was presented multimedia projections with moments from band history, and soprano Felicia Filip sang Iris melody "De vei pleca".

 On 3 September 2012, Minculescu, who had been with the band since 1980, stepped down and was replaced by Tony Șeicărescu.
 On 25 June 2013 Toni Șeicărescu left the group, on the background of some disagreements with Ioan 'Nelu' Dumitrescu, being replaced by Rafael Cătălin Paul Ciobotaru.
 In April 2015, Cristian 'Cristi' Minculescu returned to Iris.

 In 2017, Cristi Minculescu, Valter Popa, and Doru "Boro" Borobeica leave the band.
 A year after their departure (2018), Nelu Dumitrescu (the drummer) registers the name of the band "Iris" as a trade mark.
 The trio (Cristi, Valter, and Boro) go to court and ask for the cancellation of the trade mark "Iris" arguing that the respective the trade mark was registered by Nelu Dumitrescu without their approval.

 In June 2020, the Romanian court decided that the trade mark "Iris" will be used from hereon by both parties.
 The court mentions that the trade mark will no longer be called "Iris" but "Iris" together with the name of each member of the band (their first and/or last names).
 Currently the 2 bands have changed their names and trade marks as following: "Iris Cristi Minculescu, Valter & Boro" and "Iris Nelu Dumitrescu".
 Currently, in Romania, there is no band registered with the trade mark "Iris" only.